SiimSilman/BatMobile/README.md

 ## Repository Structure

 ### /Batmobile

-*This folder contains the Arduino Sketch.
-Open `Batmobile.ino` in the Arduino IDE to load the full project.*
+*To run the firmware, the entire `Arduino` folder must be downloaded and kept intact.
+Opening the primary file, `Batmobile.ino`, within the Arduino IDE will automatically load and link the associated files containing the system's modular logic.*

 * **`Batmobile.ino`**: The primary entry point of the firmware.
 It handles pin assignments, system initialization (`setup`), and the core execution logic (`loop`).
 * **`Sensor.ino`**: Manages data acquisition from the ultrasonic sensors.
 Includes trigger/echo logic, signal processing via a low-pass filter, and safety-related distance checks.